Portrait of Elisabeth Lederer: History

-The portrait was acquired in 1985 by Leonard Lauder.
-For decades, the work hung above Lauder's dining room table in his New York residence, only leaving for brief exhibitions in art galleries.
-It remained in the Lauder Collection, a 55-work collection valued at more than US$400 million, until its sale at auction in November 2025 following Lauder's death earlier that year.
+The portrait was acquired by Leonard Lauder in 1985 for an undisclosed amount.
+For decades, it hung above the dining room table in his New York residence and was occasionally lent anonymously to brief exhibitions in art galleries, including Klimt’s Women at the Belvedere in Vienna in 2000 and several shows at the Neue Galerie New York.
+It was exhibited from 2016 to 2017 in Klimt and the Women of Vienna’s Golden Age, 1900–1918 at the Neue Galerie and was loaned to the National Gallery of Canada in 2017.
+The work remained part of the Lauder Collection, a 55-work collection valued at over US$400 million, until it was sold at auction in November 2025 after Lauder's death earlier that year.

-On 18 November 2025, the portrait became the most expensive work of modern art in history when it sold for US$236.4 million at Sotheby’s in New York, beating Pablo Picasso’s Les Femmes d’Alger (“Version O”) (1955) which sold for US$179.4 million in 2015.
+On 18 November 2025, the portrait became the most expensive work of modern art ever sold at auction, when it sold for US$236.4 million at Sotheby's in New York.
+The sale surpassed the previous record held by Pablo Picasso's Les Femmes d'Alger ("Version O") (1955), which sold for US$179.4 million in 2015.
 It also became the second most expensive artwork to ever sell at auction, behind Leonardo da Vinci's Salvator Mundi, which sold for US$450.3 million in 2017.
-The auction opened at US$130 million and lasted for 20 minutes before being won by an unknown buyer.
+The auction opened at US$130 million and lasted for 20 minutes before being won by a bid of US$205 million, made by Sotheby's specialist Julian Dawes on behalf of an undisclosed telephone bidder.